obonaventure/cnp3/book/network/network.rst

    The two-way connectivity check

 When a link is reported in the LSP of only one of the attached routers, routers consider the link as having failed and they remove it from the directed graph that they compute from their LSDB.
 This is called the `two-way connectivity check`.
 This check allows link failures to be flooded quickly as a single LSP is sufficient to announce such a bad news.
 However, when a link comes up, it can only be used once the two attached routers have sent their LSPs.
-The `two-way connectivit check` also allows to deal with router failures.
-When a router fails, all its links will fail, but it will not, of course, send a new LSP to announce its failure.
-The `two-way connectivity check` ensures that the failed router will be removed from the graph.
+The `two-way connectivity check` also allows to deal with router failures.
+When a router fails, all its links fail by defintion.
+Unfortunately, it does not, of course, send a new LSP to announce its failure.
+The `two-way connectivity check` ensures that the failed router is removed from the graph.

 When a router has failed, its LSP must be removed from the LSDB of all routers [#foverload]_.
 This can be done by using the `age` field that is included in each LSP.
 The `age` field is used to bound the maximum lifetime of a link state packet in the network.
 When a router generates a LSP, it sets its lifetime (usually measured in seconds) in the `age` field.
 All routers regularly decrement the `age` of the LSPs in their LSDB and a LSP is discarded once its `age` reaches `0`.
-The `two-way conn
+Thanks to the `age` field, the LSP from a failed router does not remain in the LSDBs forever.

 To compute its routing table, each router computes the spanning rooted at itself by using Dijkstra's shortest path algorithm [Dijkstra1959]_.
-The routing table can be derived automatically from the spanning.
+The routing table can be derived automatically from the spanning as shown in the figure below.

 .. figure:: fig/network-fig-049-c.png
    :align: center